terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 # Decide how 'minimum_number_episodes' and 'minimum_number_played_episodes' will behave
 # The minimum number of played and unplayed episodes will vary for each user and for each
-#  series when multiple users are watching the same series at different paces.
+#  series when multiple users are playing the same series at different paces.
 # The following option gives a mechanism to control this in different ways.
 # The 'minimum_number_episodes' and 'minimum_number_played_episodes' will be based off of...
 #  'User's Name' - The UserName specified; If matching UserName not found script will assume default.